 - Do not stop taking steroid tablets suddenly.
 It probably does no harm if you forget to take the odd tablet.
-However, once your body is used to steroids, if you stop the tablets suddenly you may get serious withdrawal effects within a few days.
+However, once your body is used to steroids, if you stop the tablets suddenly you may develop serious withdrawal effects within a few days.

 - Do not take anti-inflammatory painkillers whilst you take steroids, unless advised by a doctor.
 The two together increase your risk of developing a stomach ulcer.
-As mentioned above, you will normally be advised to take low-dose aspirin, but avoid other anti-inflammatory painkillers.
+As mentioned above, you will normally be advised to take low-dose aspirin but avoid other anti-inflammatory painkillers.

 - Most people who take regular steroids carry a steroid card.
 This gives details of your dose, condition, etc, in case of emergencies.

 - If you are ill with other conditions, or have surgery, the dose of steroid may need to be increased for a short time.
 This is because you need more steroid during physical stress.

 The risk of developing side-effects from steroids is increased with higher doses.
 This is why the dose used is the lowest that keeps symptoms away.
 Possible side-effects from steroids include the following: